Accompanying a patient in intensive care

 What can you do for the patient?

-If he is conscious, don’t hesitate to bring him something to occupy himself with in a restful way: even great intellectuals often have trouble concentrating on their books while being resuscitated!
+If the patient is conscious, don’t hesitate to bring them something to occupy themselves with in a restful way: even great intellectuals often have trouble concentrating on their books while being in intensive care!
 Simple reading, music, and even entertaining movies and TV shows can help them get away from it all.

-Whatever his state of consciousness, it is always useful to bring him :
+Whatever their state of consciousness, it is always useful to bring them :

 -Personal toiletries (shower gel, shampoo and conditioner, razor, hairbrush…),

--To keep your skin moisturized (cream, massage oil),
+– Something to keep their skin moisturized (cream, massage oil),

 -But also possibly a blanket or a stole (washable!) that he or she likes

-This allows the teams to personalize the care, to favour a singular management even if the patient is in coma, and it also allows your loved one to regain some familiarity as soon as they regain consciousness.
-This will be very valuable to him.
+This allows the teams to individualise care even if the patient is in coma, and it also allows your loved one to regain some familiarity as soon as they regain consciousness.
+This will be very valuable to them.

 You can also share memories of vacations, common experiences, good times spent with him or her, or share plans for after resuscitation.

-was discussing with you.
-Do not hesitate to tell him your daily life, anecdotes without importance: all that can help him to find again foot in the reality or to escape from reanimation is good to take!
+of everything and nothing, as if he or she was discussing it with you.
+Do not hesitate to tell them your daily life, unimportant anecdotes: everything that can help them to find again a foot in the reality or to escape from critical care is good to take!

 A book, a poem, a

-loved ones… Even if his condition does not allow him to integrate the details of your readings, a known voice is always useful in difficult moments.
+loved ones… Even if their condition does not allow them to integrate the details of your readings, a known voice is always useful in difficult moments.

-If you are a musician, you can play yourself of course, but more simply, you can bring him something to listen to music: small radio, headphones, …
+If you are a musician, you can play yourself of course, but more simply, you can bring them something to listen to music: small radio, headphones, …

-Your sensitivity as a relative will be of great help It is also very important not to focus on this: the patient is immersed all day in the unpleasant world of resuscitation, your greatest asset will be to help him escape by thought in conversations or daydreams that you will know how to personalize according to his interests and wishes!
+Your sensitivity as a relative will be of great help to caregivers for better detection of possible pain and lack of comfort that the patient can suffer from, but it is also very important not to focus on this: the patient is immersed all day in the unpleasant world of critical care, your greatest asset will be to help him escape by thought in conversations or daydreams that you will know how to personalize according to his interests and wishes!

 Communicate